nortonmrt/composite_project/README.md

 ![image](https://user-images.githubusercontent.com/108631583/198893389-3dd93b2f-8934-4909-9f38-6048e7f4adfd.png)
 ![image](https://user-images.githubusercontent.com/108631583/198893409-909f36fe-20f2-4c19-9e33-d8bed5b55feb.png)

 In this first version the laminated properties must be acquired experimentally, but for next versions it will be possible to use theoretical methods such as the Mixture Rule.
-The user should input the properties, but it is possible also to use a ready example implemented on the code.
+The user should input the properties, but it is possible also to use the ready example implemented on the code.
 Just uncomment these data and comment the input functions.

 Another feature is that the results of stress and strain can be exported to Excel.